Our Beliefs

 Bible

-is central to The United Church of Canada.
-As a source of wisdom,
+central to The United Church of Canada.
+As a source

-continuing work of creation and liberation in the world, while offering
+work of creation and liberation in the world, while

-us forgiveness, healing, and new life in Jesus.
+offering us forgiveness, healing, and new life in

 We